jlee1114/Live-Sign-Language-Translator/README.md

 After this, we evaluate the model on the test set which gave me the following results:
 * **Training Accuracy: 99.8%**
 * **Validation Accuracy 96.9%**

+## Running the Model

+If you want to run this model, fork the whole file and make sure you have the required packages that I have stated above in the *Built-with* section.
+No ned to run anything else besides the application.py file.
+Press 'Q' to exit the program when you are done.

 Since we gained great results, I converted the model to ONNX to use with OpenCV to make this into a live-detection with a camera.
 After writing a script to start my inference session through OpenCV, I attached some pictures of the results.
 Here I spelled out "hello" using my application and took screenshots to show the results: